helmedeiros/portfolio-site/README.md

 - Minimalist color palette
 - Strategic use of white space
 - Professional project presentation

-- Personal touch in contact section
+## 🤝 Contributing

-## 🔒 Privacy & Security
+While this is a personal portfolio, contributions for bug fixes or improvements are welcome:

-- SSL certificate automatically provided by GitHub Pages
+1. Fork the repository
-- No tracking or analytics (privacy-first approach)
+2. Create a feature branch
-- Secure hosting with GitHub's infrastructure
+3. Make your changes
-- Family privacy protection in content
+4. Submit a pull request

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

 ---